You’ve Built the Assets

 Structural Outcomes

-Retirement shifted from projection
+Retirement shifted from projection to engineered transition.

 Defined a sustainable retirement timeline

-Moderated long-term tax exposure
+Moderated future tax concentration

-Simplified portfolio oversight
+Simplified portfolio structure

 Integrated healthcare into income design